The Science Behind Joy Meadows: How Nature and Rhythm Help Kids Heal

 And yet, accessing nature in meaningful ways is often not available to children who need it the most.

-At Joy Meadows, we intentionally weave these elements into every aspect of our on-site activities.
+At Joy Meadows, we intentionally weave nature and rhythm into every aspect of our on-site activities.
 Whether a child is walking a trail, digging in the garden, playing outdoors, or participating in a rhythm-based activity like riding a horse, they are engaging in experiences that help their brains move out of survival and into connection.
 And caregivers get to benefit from these same rhythms too.
 Parents can come sit in the garden, walk on a trail, spend time outdoors and connect with others.

 Research confirms what children instinctively know: play, time outdoors, and connection with animals are essential to healing.
 As adults, it is our responsibility to ensure children have access to the restorative environment God designed for their healing.